 Benefits of Being a Mercury-free Dentist

 Some dentists aren’t comfortable with this newer bonding technology.
 It requires complete isolation of the tooth, as well as advanced training in the bonding techniques used to place them.
-Dr. Jenny has embraced these methods and runs a completely mercury-free practice.
+Dr. Miller has embraced these methods and runs a completely mercury-free practice.